Nike Volleyball Camp Virginia Beach Field House

-Early drop-off is available for campers at an additional fee of $30 (for all 5 days).
-This fee includes supervision and activities provided by the Virginia Beach Field House staff Monday-Friday from 7AM-9AM.
+Early drop-off is available for campers at an additional fee of $40/wk (for all 4 days).
+This fee includes supervision and activities provided by the Virginia Beach Field House staff Monday-Thursday from 7AM-9AM.
 Pro-rates are not available.

-Late pick-up is available for campers at an additional fee of $45 (for all 5 days).
-This fee includes supervision and activities provided by the Virginia Beach Field House staff Monday-Thursday from 3PM-6PM and Friday from 12PM-3PM.
+Late pick-up is available for campers at an additional fee of $60/wk (for all 4 days).
+This fee includes supervision and activities provided by the Virginia Beach Field House staff Monday-Thursday from 3PM-6PM.
 Pro-rates are not available.

 WHAT'S INCLUDED IN THE FEE?

-- Campers are supervised by staff during camp hours.
+- Supervision: Campers are supervised by staff during camp hours.

-- Camp T-shirt & Prizes: All campers receive Nike Volleyball Camps t-shirt and prizes.
+- Camp T-shirt & Prizes: Campers at multi-day camps will receive a Nike Volleyball Camps t-shirt and prizes.